Matheus251170/Matheus251170/README.md

 <br>

-+ I'm a java fullstack developer. 😎
++ I'm a Java and Angular fullstack developer. 😎

 + Systems development technician. 💻

 + Chess Player. ♟

++ Speedcuber. (there is no emoticon >:c)

 + Love for AI. 🧠